 Reduced testosterone levels can be detected and diagnosed through a blood test evaluating your total and free testosterone concentrations.

-Several measurements may be taken throughout the day to ensure an accurate overall concentration is identified.
+Several measurements may be taken throughout the day to identify an accurate overall concentration.
 For each gender, there are specific normal ranges for various age groups.
 Anything below the normal range may be taken as a testosterone deficiency.

 There are many ways of boosting testosterone levels naturally.
-The two most common avenues include taking dietary supplements or making lifestyle changes, which are discussed below.
+The two most common avenues include taking dietary supplements or making lifestyle changes, as discussed below.

 Testogen claims to be a natural testosterone booster that provides various benefits like: